youki-dev/youki/README.md

 cd youki

 # If you want to develop in rootless mode, and this is the default mode
-vagrant up
+vagrant up default
-vagrant ssh
+vagrant ssh default

 # or if you want to develop in rootful mode
-VAGRANT_VAGRANTFILE=Vagrantfile.root vagrant up
+vagrant up rootful
-VAGRANT_VAGRANTFILE=Vagrantfile.root vagrant ssh
+vagrant ssh rootful

 # in virtual machine
 cd youki